Dave Kindig - Owner/Designer

 Jason Pringle has been in the automotive industry for over 20 years.
 He grew up around hot rods and is completely self-taught.
 Jason started his career in the car audio industry and eventually gravitated to custom shop work.

 Jason loves working with his hands and has a passion for mini trucks even building his own.
-He had worked with Kindig-it Design previously as a subcontractor and is very excited to be back as a full time member on the Futurliner team!
+He had worked with Kindig-it Design previously as a subcontractor and is very excited to be back as a full time member of the Kindig-it Design Team.

 Jason and his wife Kimberly have two children, Logan and Madison.
 Jason is passionate about everything custom and says he just wants to build cool stuff.